Attract attendees with an on-point event theme. It doesn’t have to be outlandish, but it does have to be eye-catching.

 Event theme #69: Secret location

 Build buzz for your event by refusing to disclose the location until the last minute, when only those who hold tickets will find out where to go.
-This type of super-exclusive party is irresistible to those who love to be a part of cool new things.
+This super-exclusive party is irresistible to those who love to be a part of cool new things.
 Make sure the venue is worth keeping a secret.
 Host the event at a rooftop lounge overlooking the city or a chic restaurant that’s hard to get into.

 Event theme #70: Silent auction

-The opposite of a rowdy raffle or regular action, a silent auction is a dignified, low-pressure affair.
+Unlike a rowdy raffle, a silent auction is a dignified, low-pressure affair.
 Participants cruise the room at their own speed and discreetly place bids on items they like.
 Post the goods up for grabs online and secure bids from afar using a virtual bidding website.

 Event theme #71: Silent event